roman-milk/roman-milk.github.io/two-moms-two-laps.md

  She glanced over at the clock.
 "I think Mom is probably giving Dad his early birthday present right around now."

  "You know, I'll probably never be able to show my face in your house again.
 Your old man doesn't have any guns, does he?"
-Report_Story #5